freddiehaddad/oxidized/README.md

 # Oxidized

-⚙️ A friendly, modern re‑imagining of Vim/Neovim in pure Rust — currently in active development.
+⚙️ A friendly, modern re‑imagining of Vim/Neovim in pure Rust -- currently in active development.

 *Nothing is stable.
 Everything can change.
 Come build it with us.*

 ## Status

-Early days.
-Expect sharp edges, missing features, and intentional breakage while the core shape settles.
-If you want a daily driver: not yet.
-If you like watching (and influencing) a clean architecture grow from the ground up: welcome.
+Still very early.
+Expect sharp edges, missing pieces, and occasional intentional breakage while the core shape settles.
+Not a daily driver yet—perfect if you enjoy watching (and nudging) a clean architecture grow.

 ## Why remake a legend?